Disheartened

 Barring local work, I wanted to make a difference in government.
 I solicited myself for hire via a personal contact at Tyler Technologies, which is a sprawling assembly of smaller tech companies that work together to build tools like what Fort Collins uses for their open data platform.

-This company, too, refused to give a rational pay range and made me guess at a salary on their intake form, and I never even heard back from them because, as my contact reported to me in a side channel, they didn’t even want to talk to me because of the number I put down, which they made me put down like a shot in the dark.
-I never got a single phone call or email from them, until my application reached the 3-month end-of-life window and they sent a fake personal message promising that they’d looked real hard.
+This company, too, refused to give a rational pay range and made me guess at a salary on their intake form.
+I never even heard back from them because, as my contact reported to me in a side channel, they didn’t want to talk to me due to a number I typed, which they made me put down like a shot in the dark.
+I never got a phone call or email from them, until my application reached the 3-month end-of-life window and they sent a fake personal message promising that they’d looked real hard.

 I came away feeling angered by their dereliction of interest.